nais/doc/docs/auth/maskinporten/reference/README.md

     subscope := arbeid:some.scope.read
     ```

-    which results in the scope:
+    which results in the fully qualified scope:

     ```text
     scope := nav:arbeid:some.scope.read